HGH and Thyroid

 But six months ago, almost everything in the preceding paragraph changed!
 The high BP was traced down to Grave's Disease (hyperthyroidism) and two years ago, I started taking daily doses of methimazol.
 Against my doctor's advice, I stopped the medication -- I felt like crap ("like I'd eaten a bad burrito the night before") and I struggled to get through my workouts.
 Once off methimazol, I felt great and looked forward to getting my exercise-induced endorphin highs.

 Last year, due to some personal circumstances, my wife insisted that I treat my hyperthyroidism and I underwent radioactive iodine treatment.
-Exactly three weeks after taking that pill, the hypothyroid symptoms started: I gained over 30lbs in 3 weeks and I struggled to stay awake during the day.
+Exactly three weeks after taking that pill, the hypothyroid symptoms started: I gained over 30 lbs in three weeks and I struggled to stay awake during the day.

 -- I want to sleep 14-16 hours a day;